Back

 Lean development is another one of the Agile-based software development methodologies.
 It strives to improve efficiency by eliminating waste.
 Lean development methodology emphasizes delivering only what is necessary, reducing unnecessary work, and increasing user satisfaction.

-By reducing tasks and activities that don’t add real value, team members reach optimal efficiency.
+By reducing tasks and activities that don’t add real value, the team reaches optimal efficiency.
 Waste in this case can include unnecessary features, redundant code, inefficient processes, and overproduction of documentation.
 Work is divided into small, manageable batches that can be completed quickly.
-This reduces lead times and simplifies feedback.
+This reduces lead times and simplifies custom feedback.

 The Lean development methodology looks like this: